 Only individuals who meet all 4 of the ICMJE criteria should be named as authors on Pfizer publications and all those who fulfill these criteria should be named in the byline.
-Any Pfizer employee who meets the criteria for authorship should be listed as an author.
-Those who do not meet the criteria for authorship, but have contributed in some way to the publication may be acknowledged elsewhere, as appropriate.
+Those who do not meet the criteria for authorship but have contributed in some way to the publication may be acknowledged elsewhere, as appropriate.
 Pursuant to the ICMJE criteria, general supervision of the research group that is conducting or supervising a project is not sufficient for authorship.
-Participation solely in collection or analysis of data also does not justify authorship;-substantial involvement in drafting or revising the publication is required.
+Participation solely in study design, collection or analysis of data also does not justify authorship - substantial involvement in drafting and/or revising the publication is required.
 All individuals providing editorial and medical writing support must work under the direction of the authors.